dunvi/potrace-js/README.md

 instead of the entire straightener object.

 Of the two implementations, the naive one works in O(n^3) time but is fully operational.
-The complex one is operational but also outputs slightly questionable results, plus the results are just a bit questionable.
-Between this and the timing notes below, the naive implementation will be used until further notice.
+The complex one is operational, and now outputs reasonable results.
+However, because of the timing notes below, the naive implementation will be used until further notice.

 There is an additional "helper object" called Direction.
 It contains the 4 coordinate directions north, south, east, and west, and (more